 What is biscoff made of?

-Biscoff spread is largely made of crushed lotus cookies, but it also includes ingredients like sugar, vegetable oils and emulsifiers to create the creamy spread we all love.
+Biscoff spread is largely made of crushed lotus cookies, but it also includes ingredients like sugar, vegetable oils, and emulsifiers to create the creamy spread we all love.

-What flavour is biscoff?
+What flavor is biscoff?

-Biscoff is a spread made of crushed lotus cookies, which are a commericalised version of the traditional spiced speculoos cookies.
 These cookies are typically made from a mix of spices including cinnamon, nutmeg, ginger, cloves and allspice.
 However, lotus cookies just use cinnamon.

 Why does biscoff TASTE SO GOOD?!

 There is actually a scientific reason as to why biscoff tastes so good!
-The cookies that biscoff are made from are a caramelised cookie and it's the caramelisation that increases the yum factor.
-Caramelisation is caused by a reaction called the 'maillard reaction', and this reaction adds extra flavour to all things delicious.
-Think fried foods, browned steaks, baked cakes, toasted marshmallows...
-This spread is essentially a whole jar of the deliciousness!
+The cookies that lotus biscoff spread are made from are a caramelized cookie and it's the caramelization that increases the yum factor.

 How long can I store these cheesecakes?